 Here's one you might get from a parent or sibling.
-Whether they're prompting a discussion about your investment strategy or pressuring you into home ownership, the question may be well-meaning but it's also dripping with judgement and condescension—and that's no way to begin a productive financial conversation.
+Whether they're prompting a discussion about your investment strategy or pressuring you into home ownership, the question may be well-meaning, but it's also dripping with judgment and condescension—and that's no way to begin a productive financial conversation.

 "Be honest with your parents, laying out the ways in which renting is a better fit for you right now and how much better off your finances are as a result," suggests Learnvest's Marianne Hayes.
 "A big mortgage payment may have meant not being able to afford your plane ticket home, for example."
 If they won't listen to your reasoning, maybe they'll listen to Warren Buffett who believes the best investment you can make is in yourself.